 2. Waiting for a paycheck will be part of the past.

-In addition to thinking about the physical health of staff members, employers need to focus on their financial health, too — and that means breaking the tradition of a two-week pay cycle.
+Employers need to support their teams’ financial health—and that means breaking the tradition of a two-week pay cycle.
 According to a recent article on Forbes3, 83 percent of workers believe they should have access to their wages at the end of each day or conclusion of a shift, and 78 percent indicated that they would be more loyal to an employer who embraced an on-demand pay model.
 Expect more employers to integrate a faster approach to pay — such as Unifocus’ partnership with Rain for instant pay capabilities — to improve the finances of their workers.

 3. The five-day workweek will no longer be the default.

 Eight hours each day, five days each week — it’s been the standard routine for the American workforce for quite a long time.
-However, employees today want different options.
+However, employees today want different options and expect companies to deliver accordingly.
 In fact, 42 percent of employees between the ages of 22 and 35 who had recently left their jobs said that a four-day workweek4 option would have convinced them to stay.
 Expect to see more companies rethink the calendar and embrace the Fair Work Week framework to provide staff with more advanced scheduling and confidence in their hours.

 Rachael Rothman at CBRE said it perfectly at the 2021 Lodging Conference5, “The labor crisis is not a wage issue.
 It’s a flexibility issue.”
-Next year, more employers in the service industry will take cues from the gig economy.
-Uber, Lyft, Instacart and other big names in the gig economy61 that have attracted workers have done so by offering a major incentive: The chance to choose your own hours.
-Tools like Unifocus’ ShiftGenius are designed to deliver that appeal and put each employee in control of determining when — and how long — they want to work.
+More employers in the service industry are taking cues from the gig economy.
+Uber, Lyft, Instacart and other big names in the gig economy61 that have attracted workers have done so by offering a major incentive: the chance to choose your own hours.
+Tools like Unifocus’ ShiftGenius are designed to support team expectations by putting each employee in control of determining when — and how long — they want to work.

 5. Points won’t just be for guests.

-Loyalty points have proven to be one of the most valuable pieces of customer retention.
-In 2022, the points game will expand to employees.
+Loyalty points have proven to be one of the most valuable pieces of customer service and retention.
+The points game should expand to employees.
 From offering points for a certain number of consecutive shifts to bonus points for overtime, hoteliers will recognize that points can pay big dividends for employees, too.
 Think about how appreciative hourly employees will be when they can cash in those points for a free stay with their families or other incentives like a gift card at their local grocery store.

-6. Employers will have a real-time approach to employee feedback.
+6. Employers have a real-time approach to employee feedback.

 Forget annual performance reviews and six-month check-ins for employee satisfaction.
-Retaining employees has never been more challenging, but part of the solution is very simple: Ask them what you can do better - NOW.
+Retaining employees has never been more challenging, but part of the solution is very simple: ask them what you can do better - NOW.
 Real-time insights allow managers to identify and address issues before they become a major problem that sends employees running for the hills.
-Unifocus launched upgrades to Pulse Surveys earlier this year to make sure that workers feel valued and heard.
-With easy-to-distribute options via email and SMS in an employee’s language of choice, the tool will be a key ingredient to success in 2022 and beyond.
+UniFocus launched upgrades to Pulse Surveys in 2021 to make sure that workers feel valued and heard.
+With easy-to-distribute options via email and SMS in an employee’s language of choice, the tool is a key ingredient to success in new services in 2022 and beyond.

-Whether by choice or by necessity, we have seen the rise of mature workers (workers over 55) in the labor market like never before.
+Whether by choice or by necessity, we have seen the rising service industry trend of mature workers (workers over 55) in the labor market like never before.
 Research from the Federal Reserve Board7 estimates that approximately 33 percent of those who retire eventually return to the workforce in some capacity.
-This is a tremendous opportunity for the service industry that can offer an environment and a schedule that appeals to workers over 55.
+This is a tremendous opportunity for the hospitality and service industries to offer an environment and a schedule that appeals to workers over 55.
 But it also comes with different challenges employers need to conquer.
 The technology implementation needs to be intuitive and flexible schedules become even more critical.

 The labor shortage will likely continue as the economy reshuffles.
-That means that cross-utilization will play a key role in 2022.
+That means that cross-utilization will be a key service trend.
 Employers will identify the team members who are equipped to handle responsibilities outside their typical routines — housekeeping staff shifting to room service delivery or hosts helping with table service, for example.
 Companies that invest in better Learning Management systems (LMS) and task allocation technology will see positive impacts immediately.

 9. A commitment to diversity, equality and inclusion.